Hunter Biden’s ex-business partner implicates Joe Biden in secret China deals

 “I’ve heard Joe Biden say that he’s never discussed this with Hunter,” said Mr. Bobulinski.
 “That is false.
 I have first-hand knowledge about this because I directly dealt with the Biden family, including Joe Biden.”

 Mr. Bobulinski showed three cell phones that he said were loaded with evidence of the business deals.
-He vowed to turn the phones and a trove of business documents over to the FBI and a Senate committee investigating the Biden’s business deals abroad.
+He vowed to turn the phones and a trove of business documents over to the FBI and a Senate committee investigating the Bidens’ business deals abroad.

+Mr. Bobulinski said that he was not speaking out as part of a political hit.

+“I have no wish to bury anyone.
+I’ve never been political.
+The few contributions I’ve made have been to Democrats,” he said.
+“What I am is a patriot and a veteran.
+I want to protect my family name and my business reputation.
+I need to ensure that the true facts are out there.”

 Sign up for Daily Newsletters